UPDATED SHIPPING DURING FALL 2020

 Do your products contain GMOs?

-No, we are partners in the Non-GMO Project and are proud to provide you with non-genetically modified food.
+No, we are proud to provide you with non-genetically modified food.

 Do your animals receive antibiotics or hormones?

 No, we do not give our animals sub-therapuertic.
 Nor do we feed them hormones (hormones are prohibited in pork in the US).
 Our animals are rotated out of our system when sick.
 Most are able to rejoin their group after a short time of being moved to a place where they aren't being jostled by their brothers and sisters.
 If an animal needs a therapeutic dose of antibiotics it is moved out of our branded sales chain.

 Why is Llano Seco Meat sold frozen?